|

 gradually become modified to conform to common sense in the

+world in which we now live.
 Etiquette is still very much alive; it's just a little

 different than it was a century ago.
 In this fast paced